7 Core Product Design Skills

 1

-Implements basic interactions under guidance.
+Implements basic interactions with guidance.

 2